Honeytree-Agency/NewsML-G2-Importer/README.md

 # NewsML-G2-Importer
-This plugin makes it effortless to bring NewsML-G2 content into WordPress and publish it as posts.
+Created for AHN Media and FeedSyndicate, this plugin makes it effortless to bring NewsML-G2 content into WordPress and publish it as posts.